-This week I got an email from a friend who changed his email address and contact information.
+Recently, I got an email from a friend who changed his email address and contact information.
 He asked me for advice on the best way to notify his contacts.
 After sending him some ideas, I realized he might be able to use Microsoft Outlook rules could complement his solution.
-In this tutorial, I’ll show you how to create an automatic reply using an email template to people based on certain conditions.
-You might think of this as a conditional auto-reply.
+In this tutorial, I’ll show you how to create an automatic reply in Outlook based on certain conditions.

 An Outlook auto-reply rule and email template can pick up the slack.
 Basically, Outlook evaluates the incoming email, and if it meets certain criteria, the rule is triggered.
 In some regards, it’s like Excel’s IF function.

-IF the email came from a contact in your address book AND addressed to a specific email address, THEN Outlook should automatically send out a specific email message.
+IF the incoming email came from an email address in your contacts AND it was addressed to a specific email address, THEN Outlook should automatically send out a specific email message.

 How to Create the Outlook Message Template

-The first part is to create an email template for the rule.
+The first part is to create the Outlook email template for the rule.
 The template contains the information you wish to convey.
 In my friend’s case, he might enter his new information and also include a vCard attachment.
 And for certain, he should update his Outlook signature with new details.
 For illustration purposes, these steps are using Microsoft Office 365.

 - Open Outlook

 - From the Home menu, select New Email.

 - Type your Subject: such as “New Contact Info“.